-Aleksandr L. recalls: “When I arrived, three mass graves were dug, and corpses were already in these graves.
-I had to fill in the graves with snow.
-There was one grave in the southwest, another at the east and the last one at the west.
-In these graves, the corpses lay every which way.
-Dressed.
-I recognized some people.
-A German supervised the requisitioned and told them “Arbeiten”, “arbeiten”.
-I had to fill in two graves”.
+Aleksandr L.: “When I arrived, three mass graves had already been dug and were full of bodies.
+I had to fill them in with snow.
+There was one grave to the southwest, another to the east and the last one to the west.
+The bodies were piled up randomly in the graves, fully dressed.
+I recognized some of the people.
+A German supervised the requisitioned locals and shouted “Arbeiten, arbeiten!” at them.
+I had to fill in two graves.”
 (Eyewitness N°638, interviewed in Rodnya, on June 15, 2013.)

-Rodnya is located 156 kilometers away from Mogilev.
+Rodnya is located 156 km from Mogilev.
 Jews began to live in the village in the 19th century.
-Most of the Jews worked in commerce and in agriculture.
+Most of them worked in commerce and agriculture.
 In 1938, there was a Jewish kolkhoz in Rodnya.
-According to some sources, there were between 30 and 60 Jewish families in Rodnya.
-There was a synagogue and a Jewish school.
+According to some sources, there were between 30 and 60 Jewish families in the village, who were rovided with a synagogue and a Jewish school.
 The German occupation began on August 10, 1941.

 According to Aleksandr L. (Witness N°638), the Jews were shot during the winter of 1941-1942.
-Some inhabitants were requisitioned in order to dig three graves.
-The ground was frozen as well.
-The witness saw the shooting of a Jewish woman who was saying she would give them gold in order to be saved.
+Some inhabitants were requisitioned in order to dig three graves, despite the fact that the ground was frozen.
+The witness saw the shooting of a Jewish woman who offered to give up her gold in order to be saved.
 The witness was requisitioned to fill the graves with snow.
-He saw the bodies that were still dressed in these graves, As stated in Soviet sources, the shooting took place on the night of December 10, 1941.
+He saw the fully-dressed bodies in these graves.
+As stated in Soviet sources, the shooting took place on the night of December 10, 1941.
 50 Jews were shot in the Jewish cemetery.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?